Alfred Józef Potocki

 Count Alfred Józef Potocki ([pɔˈtɔt͡skʲi], 29 July 1817 or 1822, Łańcut – 18 May 1889, Paris) was a Polish aristocrat (szlachcic), landowner, and a liberal-conservative monarchist Austrian politician and Prime Minister.

 Early life

-Count Potocki was born on 29 July 1817 (or 1822) in Łańcut into a prominent noble family of Polish origin, although a subject of the Empire of Austria, and inherited the Łańcut ordynat estates from his father.
+Count Potocki was born on 29 July 1817 (or 1822) in Łańcut into a prominent Potocki family, one of the wealthiest Polish noble families, although a subject of the Empire of Austria, and inherited the Łańcut ordynat estates from his father.
 The son of Count Alfred Wojciech Potocki and Princess Józefina Maria Czartoryska.
 His grandfather was the writer Jan Potocki, best known for his famous novel "The Manuscript Found in Saragossa".